ThKrypt/QualCoder/4-Coding-Text,-Images,-Audio-Video.md

 The top right of the dialog shows some details of a clicked on coded area - by showing the code name pixel positions and percentage area of the entire image.
 Hovering the mouse over this space will show any memo for the coded area.

+* Shortcut H. Press h when on the image to hide and undie the top controls section of the screen.

 ![coding image](https://qualcoder.files.wordpress.com/2020/12/image-coding.png)

 # Coding audio and video